Polycarbonate (PC) Injection Moulding: Mastering the High-Performance Engineering Plastic

 Screw Design Requirements:

-• Type: General purpose or gradual compression screw
+• Escribir: General purpose or gradual compression screw

-• Check Valve: Sliding ring type with minimal dead space
+• Válvula antirretorno: Sliding ring type with minimal dead space

-• Screw Tip: Mixing elements recommended for color dispersion
+• Punta de tornillo: Mixing elements recommended for color dispersion

 Barrel and Nozzle Specifications: